When planning your next product, the less you leave to chance, the better.

 New content, an enjoyable experience, or a lasting challenge may all call a user back.

-Lipitor, an LDL (bad) cholesterol-lowering statin drug with sales in excess of $141 billion, is one of the best-selling products of all time.
+Lipitor, an LDL (bad) cholesterol-lowering statin drug with sales over $141 billion, is one of the best-selling products of all time.

-The drug was developed at a time when the medical establishment already had several go-to drugs that served the same purpose.
+The drug was developed when the medical establishment already had several go-to drugs that served the same purpose.

-Lipitor was able to survive, thrive, and ultimately beat out the competition because it worked so much better than any of the other statin drugs on the market.
+Lipitor was able to survive, thrive, and ultimately beat out the competition because it worked so much better than any other statin drugs on the market.

 Chemist Bruce D. Roth, Lipitor’s inventor, told Business Insider: